cagdasdoner/smartThermo/controller/README.md

 Here is the actual codebase that our workshop will be taking place.

-MQTTConnector will have two modifications to receive the thermostat readings and compare them to activate and de-activate the combi (boiler).
+CloudConnector will have two modifications to receive the thermostat readings and compare them to activate and de-activate the combi (boiler).

 Required Arduino Libraries for Actuator: